 What to Consider When Building a Marketing Team

 Yes, digital marketing is an important part of your marketing strategy but what are you using it for?
 Knowing what you want to achieve will help you decide who you need in place.
 Some areas of your business may need more help than others.
 For instance, SEO may be lacking, while social media may be a strong engagement tool for you.
 Recognizing that you want to improve your SEO and organic listings will help you allocate more resources in that area.

 Check out our blog post, How to Plan Your Digital Marketing Strategy, for more info on how to achieve your marketing goals.

-There are some real advantages to developing your existing team such as increasing loyalty of team members due to the investment you’re making in their professional development.
-However, sometimes you need the skills too quickly and going outside of the company to hire is your only choice.
+There are some real advantages to developing your existing team such as increasing the loyalty of team members due to the investment you’re making in their professional development.
+However, sometimes you need the skills too quickly, and going outside of the company to hire is your only choice.